Octopus hubbsorum: Development

 The embryonic development of O. hubbsorum is like that of many other cephalopods.
 Females produce large clutch sizes with small eggs, which is most likely due to the ability to invest little care and energy for each individual egg.
 As for the structure of the egg itself, a pear shaped chorion and long chorion stalk envelope and tether the egg, respectively.
 The eggs are off white in color with an average length of 0.9–2.4 mm and the average width of 0.06–0.18 mm.
 The egg clusters were noticeably kept together by a green matrix.
 Though the study did not list the chemical makeup, it can be inferred that this is simply a secretion that allows the eggs to be held together.
 Chromatophores appear in stages XIV to XV according to Naef morphological descriptions, and iridocytes appear at stage XVII.
 Arms begin to grow at stage XIV and end up having three suckers each by the time they hatch.
 At stage XX, the eyes are able to move freely.

 O. hubbsorum exhibits direct development.
 Though egg hatching was monitored in a lab, it is unknown what the source for the cause of hatching is, though it begins with contractions of the mantle.
 Paralarvae have a mean mantle length of 1.06–1.38 mm with equal arm length.
-It is important to note that the paralarvae are not larval in nature, rather a planktonic juvenile.
+The paralarvae are not larval in nature, rather a planktonic juvenile.
 The species are planktonic swimmers once hatched and are able to use jet propulsion but stay near the surface.
 Parental care of the eggs is shown through the female ventilating, cleaning, and protecting the eggs until all have hatched.
 Octopods in the post embryonic stage are very high energy with keen ability to hunt.
 There was, however, a low survival rate of paralarvae due to the dangerous and competitive environment (María del Carmen Alejo-Plata, Sac-nicté Herrera Alejo, 2014).